The South entrance of Clark Hall is closed due to construction. Please enter through the North entrance for assistance.

 What can I expect?

-These are opportunities for students to meet with an advisor to discuss classes, have their advising hold or pin lifted, and work on an academic plan.
+These are opportunities for students to meet with an adviser to discuss classes, have their advising hold or pin lifted, and work on an academic plan.
 Students must come prepared with questions and/or a list of courses for next semester.
 This requires preparation prior to attending you advising session.
 You may be asked to make an appointment for a later time if you wish to discuss course planning past your next semester as these discussions can take a considerable amount of time.

 What types of advising are there?